 When Timer sounds, cook at 400 degrees for 5-10 minutes.
 All skin on all wings should be very dry and crisp.

 Heat a small stainless steel saucepan on low heat.
 Melt butter and then add garlic.
 Sauté the garlic for 5 minutes.

-- Add honey and salt and simmer on low for about 20 minutes, stirring every few minutes, just so the sauce does not burn.
+Add honey and salt and simmer on low for about 20 minutes, stirring every few minutes, just so the sauce does not burn.
 Add a few drops of water after 15 minutes to keep Sauce from hardening.

 - Remove chicken wings from Air Fryer and pour over the sauce.

 If you have very large wings, you might need to add a couple of minutes to the cook time.
 You want the wings to look very crispy, but not burned.

 If you have a regular size air fryer, don't use more than 16 ing pieces at a time.